royokello/iml-extractor/README.md

 - **Collate mode (`--collate` flag):** All images from all videos are stored directly in the output directory.
 - **Default mode:** A subdirectory is created for each video (named after the video) to store its frames.

+**Note:** All extracted frames are saved as PNG files for lossless quality.

+---

 ## Table of Contents